matter-labs/zksync-web-era-docs/docs/dev/developer-guides/aa.md

 ### Keeping nonces unique

-::: warning Changes are expected
+::: warning

-The current model has some important drawbacks: it does not allow custom wallets to send multiple transactions at the same time, while keeping a deterministic ordering.
-For
+- The current model does not allow custom wallets to send multiple transactions at the same time, while keeping a deterministic ordering.
-EOAs the nonces are expected to be sequentially growing, while for the custom accounts the order of transactions can not be determined for sure.
+- For EOAs, nonces are expected to grow sequentially; while for custom accounts the order of transactions cannot be guaranteed.

-In the future, we plan to switch to a model where the accounts could choose whether they would want to have sequential nonce ordering (the same as EOA) or they want to have arbitrary ordering.
+- In the future, we plan to switch to a model where accounts can choose between sequential or arbitrary nonce-ordering.
 :::

 One of the important invariants of every blockchain is that each transaction has a unique hash.
 Holding this property with an arbitrary account abstraction is not trivial,